-Continuations were originally a theoretical concept for modelling jumps and loops in programs, but they are now first-class concepts in Scheme, Racket, Ruby, Haskell (albeit only in bounded form), and (as language extensions) the two main implementations of Standard ML, SML/NJ and Mlton.
-In SML, we can access them by opening the following module:
+Continuations were originally a theoretical concept for modelling jumps and loops in programs, and, later, for modelling exceptions and cooperative forms of concurrency.
+Today, they are first-class concepts in Scheme, Racket, Ruby, Haskell (albeit only in bounded form), and (as language extensions) the two main implementations of Standard ML, SML/NJ and Mlton.

+In SML, we can access continuations by opening the following module: